BlastWind/unfooling_blog/_posts/2022-09-06-fp-journal.markdown

 ```

 Afterwards, I wrote the `Eq`, `Show`, and `Ord` instances for `HList` because GHC can't derive GADTs instances well.
 To do this efficiently, I also learned to write the closed type family `All` to fold `[TYPE]` into a `CONSTRAINT`.

+May 13th: Finished TiT Ch6-Ch6.3.

+Biggest takeaway: Universally quantified type variables are instantiated at the call site while existentially quantified type variables can be instantiated in the function definition.
+With existentially quantified type variables, we can take in a truly polymorphic functions, and then instantiate it if needed.